Bandwidth/shared-components/src/components/DragGroup/DragGroup.md

 </div>
 ```

-Note that the code in this example implements the full logic of manpiulating a hypothetical set of groups.
-It's up to you to determine how to use the events from `DragGroups` to manipulate your own state, and how to then render that state as `DragGroups.Group` and `DragGroups.Item` elements within your JSX structure.
+Note that the code in this example implements the full logic of manipulating a hypothetical set of groups.
+It's up to you to determine how to use the events from `DragGroup` to manipulate your own state, and how to then render that state as `DragGroup` and `DragGroup.Item` elements within your JSX structure.

 ### Note on redux-form